-Concerns about a staff member, supply teacher, volunteer or contractor volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
 If the concerns/allegations are about the headteacher, speak to the chair of the Local Academy Board.